 How to Trade Crypto Futures

-It’s critical to realize that futures are zero-sum games; that is, there will always be a loser and a winner in every futures transaction.
-The winner’s and loser’s profit or loss is determined by the difference between the agreed-upon contract price and the market price of the underlying asset at the time of expiration.
+One thing to understand clearly is that futures are zero-sum games.
+Every transaction produces a winner and a loser.
+The profit or loss for each side gets determined by the gap between the agreed contract price and the market price of the underlying asset at expiration.
+Bloomberg’s crypto markets coverage tracks the kind of price swings that make or break futures positions in real time.

 Crypto Options